-A passport is needed when traveling to other nations to show that you are a legal citizen, so why do we need to go the extra mile to obtain a visa?
+A passport is needed when traveling to other countries as a form of ID, primarily to show that you are a legal citizen of your own country.
+So then, why do we need to go the extra mile and obtain a visa?

-Visas are different than passports in that they show why it is you are going to another country, as well as how long you plan on staying there.
+A visa shows why it is you are visiting the country, as well as how long you plan on staying there.